kalekundert/rosetta_doxygen/readme.txt

 main library contains no code, just formatted text to explain how the documentation can be used.

 The documentation can be built by running the build_doxygen.sh command.
-This scripts expects that you have manually filled in the symlinks directory, which should contain links to a rosetta installation, an HTML directory, and a CGI-BIN directory.
+Prior to commit a2cd38, however, this script will choke on a comment in the Mersenne Twister code which contains unicode.
+This script also expects that you have manually filled in the symlinks directory, which should contain links to a rosetta installation, an HTML directory, and a CGI-BIN directory.
 Consult the readme file in the symlinks directory for more information.

 If your web server is setup to execute CGI-BIN scripts, a reasonably sophisticated search engine will be installed when build_doxygen.sh is run.